DOLEARY85/Currency-Switching-Power-BI/README.md

 **Creating a Dynamic Dashboard Element**

-To create a dynamic currency selector that allows the end user to seamlessly switch between currencies, We move to the front end of our dashboard.
+To create a dynamic currency selector that allows the end user to seamlessly switch between currencies, we move to the front end of our dashboard.

 First, we introduce a slicer, linked to the ‘Currency Code’ column from the ‘Currency Table’, to facilitate the currency switching.